BratPak Dog KampBratPak Dog Kamp

 It's important for pup parents to understand that dogs staying in overnight dog boarding in Henderson experience a significant amount of stimulation compared to their normal routines at home.

+During an overnight boarding stay, dogs encounter unfamiliar dogs, new smells and sounds, increased physical activity, and constant social interaction.
 While these experiences can be enriching, they also require recovery time.
 Dogs need adequate rest to regulate stress and maintain a healthy immune system.

 When dogs become overtired from overstimulation and a lack of sleep, they may show signs such as: